meelgroup/baital/README.md

 # Baital

-Baital is a sampler generator for configurable systems that generates a set of testing samples for large configurable systems with high t-wise coverage.
+Baital is a sample generator for configurable systems that generates a set of testing samples for large configurable systems with high t-wise coverage.
 The tool takes a set of constaints on features of the configurable system represented as a CNF formula in Dimacs format and provides a set of configurations of a specified size and computes their t-wise coverage.
 In addition, the tool incorporates novel approximation techniques for the computaion of t-wise coverage.
 Baital is based on our [FSE-20 Paper](https://www.comp.nus.edu.sg/~meel/Papers/fse20blm.pdf).

 ## System Requirements